liveview-native/live_view_native/guides/introduction/your-first-native-liveview.md

 To support non-web platforms using LiveView Native, simply provide a template for each platform you want to support.
 This is done by extending LiveView's standard `render/1` callback.

-Each platform will have its own custom `:platform_id`, render sigil and HEEx syntax, which are all pulled in by the `LiveViewNative.LiveView` macro inherited toward the top of your LiveView.
+Each platform will have its own custom `:layout`, render sigil and HEEx syntax, which are all pulled in by the `LiveViewNative.LiveView` macro inherited toward the top of your LiveView.
 The following example demonstrates handling the `:swiftui` platform for LiveView Native apps with the `:live_view_native_swift_ui` dependency, which covers iOS, iPadOS and macOS support: